2012 United States Senate election in Connecticut: Campaign

 Susan Bysiewicz was the first to declare herself as a candidate.
-However, by March 2011 Chris Murphy had raised over $1 million, more than Susan Bysiewicz, who had raised $500,000.
+However, by March 2011 Chris Murphy had raised over $1 million to Bysiewicz's $500,000.
 Murphy had won election to Connecticut's 5th congressional district, which is considered Republican-leaning, and he promoted himself as the most electable candidate against a Republican challenger.
 Bysiewicz, the former Secretary of the State of Connecticut, enjoyed high name recognition while a statewide officeholder, and had a formidable face-off with Murphy.
 William Tong, a state representative, joined the race touting his biography as the son of Chinese immigrants working at a Chinese restaurant.
 In January East Hartford resident Matthew John Oakes announced his candidacy.
-Oakes pointed to his real life experience being a disabled American, victim of crime, civil rights activist, growing up in the inner-city and being a political outsider for his candidacy.
+Oakes pointed to his real-life experience being a disabled American, victim of crime, and civil rights activist, growing up in the inner city and being a political outsider.

-Wide speculation continued on Linda McMahon, who had a widely publicized race for senator in 2010.
+Wide speculation continued on Linda McMahon, who had lost in a widely publicized race for senator in 2010.
 She lost the election decisively, but had strong finances and a well-established political organization.
 McMahon met with her former campaign consultant to review her 2010 results, and said she was leaning towards running.
 She planned to make a decision regarding another run after the start of 2012.
-Congressman Chris Shays joined in August 2011, promoting his involvement in Iraq and Afghanistan's military contracting.
-Shays campaign had also gained traction from a series of independent polls showing him beating or in dead heat with the top Democratic contenders in the general election, while those same polls showed McMahon losing handily to each of the top Democratic contenders.
+Former congressman Chris Shays joined in August 2011, promoting his involvement in Iraq and Afghanistan's military contracting.
+Shays campaign had also gained traction from a series of independent polls showing him beating or in a dead heat with the top Democratic contenders in the general election, while those same polls showed McMahon losing handily to each of the top Democratic contenders.
 The Shays campaign quickly capitalized on these polls, arguing for the former Congressman's electability while questioning McMahon's electability due to her loss in an open Senate seat contest in 2010 by a large margin despite spending $50 million of her own money, also citing her high unfavorable numbers among state voters, and the weak fundraising numbers of the McMahon campaign.